 We performed a comparison between Microsoft Project and Planisware based on real PeerSpot user reviews.

-Find out in this report how the two Project Management Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of this solution is time management."
+Find out in this report how the two Project Management Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The pricing is pretty good on the enterprise agreement we have."

 "There are two things in particular that I enjoy.
 The first is the portfolio planning section.
 Another advantage is that it is highly customizable."